QuickBooks Blog

 The types of IRS forms you’ll need to fill out to file small business taxes depend on your business structure.

-Here are the small business tax forms you might need to file your return:
+Here are the small business tax forms you might need to file according to your business structure:

-• Sole proprietorship: If you’re a sole proprietor, use a Schedule C IRS file form.
+• Sole proprietorship: If you’re a sole proprietor running an online e-commerce shop, for example, use a Schedule C IRS file form.
 Individuals need to attach their Schedule C to their personal tax returns.

-• Partnerships: Partnerships file their business tax returns using Form 1065.
+• Partnerships: Partnerships or multimember LLCs file their business tax returns using Form 1065.
 Partners and the partnership need to report business activity to the IRS.
 A partnership sends Schedule K-1 out to partners.

-• Limited liability companies (LLCs): LLCs use a variety of forms, conditional on how the business elects to be taxed.
-Typically, most multimember LLCs default to be treated as a partnership.
+• Limited liability companies (LLCs): LLCs use various forms, conditional on how the business elects to be taxed.
+Typically, most multimember LLCs default to be treated as a partnership, meaning they’d use Form 1065.
 If the LLC is a single-member LLC, then the entity is taxed the same as a sole proprietorship.

 If you want your business to be taxed as a C corporation, then you use Form 1120.
 If you want your LLC to elect to be treated as an S corporation, timely file Form 2553.